Video Challenge: Tips, tricks and reminders!

 - The next application is FilmoraGo, which can be used on Apple or Google devices.
 This application lets you import or create videos through the application.
 It is very kid-friendly, with colourful icons, making it easy for your students to take control.
 You can insert text, stickers, filters, effects and more to make your video unique and exciting.
 This application is available on Windows and Macbooks as well.

-When creating your public service announcement, there are some challenge guidelines to keep in mind:
+When creating your video there are some challenge guidelines to keep in mind:

 - Everything should be done by members of your classroom.
 As a group, students can create a script, film and edit the video.
 Everyone should be encouraged to participate in a way they can enjoy!